-Creative Australia is working with Patternmakers and WolfBrown in 2023 to understand changes in the behaviours and sentiments of arts-goers.
+Creative Australia is working with Patternmakers and WolfBrown in 2023 to understand changes in the behaviours and attitudes of arts-goers.

 Launched in May 2020, the Audience Outlook Monitor was established to track audience sentiment in relation to the COVID-19 pandemic.
 In 2023, it continues to provide insight into the top trends shaping audiences today.

-Key findings from the August 2023 phase include:
+Key findings from the Spring Pulse Check 2023 phase include:

 Karina Utomo performs in the 2019 Perth Festival production of Cat Hope’s Speechless, produced by Tura New Music.
 Credit: Toni Wilkinson